-WE WILL NOT in any like or related manner, interfere with, restrain or coerce you or your fellow employees from exercising your rights under the Act.
+WE WILL NOT in any like or related manner, interfere with, restrain or coerce employees from exercising their rights under the Act.

 WE WILL immediately amend our arbitration policy and our arbitration agreement form to explicitly provide that nothing in the arbitration policy or any arbitration agreement signed by you may be construed as to prohibit or limit in any way your access to the Agricultural Labor Relations Board (ALRB) for the purpose of filing an unfair labor practice charge or utilizing any other service provided by the ALRB.